badboy/rdb-rs/docs/RDB_File_Format.md

 An Intset has an external interface of a Set.

 To parse an Intset, first a string is read from thee stream using [String Encoding](#string-encoding).
-This string is the envelope of the Intset.
 The contents of this string represent the Intset.

 Within this string, the Intset has a very simple layout :